-- Select Peripherals > Client Aggregation in the Control Panel. - Click Server. - 3.
-The aggregation server is displayed in a blue box that contains its hostname.
-Click and drag the aggregation server to the desired location in the 4x4 grid. - 4.
-Click the location in the 4x4 grid where you want to place the first aggregation client, type its hostname or IP address, and then press Enter.
-The aggregation client is displayed in a green box. - Add up to two additional aggregation clients in the 4x4 grid, if desired.
+- Select Peripherals > Client Aggregation in Control Panel. - 2.
+Select Server. - The aggregation server is displayed in a blue box that contains its hostname.
+Select and drag the aggregation server to the desired location in the 4x4 grid. - 4.
+Select the location in the 4x4 grid where you want to place the first aggregation client, type its hostname or IP address, and then press Enter.
+The aggregation client is displayed in a green box. - 5.
+Add up to two additional aggregation clients in the 4x4 grid, if desired.